baal98/PhoneBookSimpleApp/README.md

 ## Application functionality:

-1. This application has the following functionality:

-2. Adding a user to a database.
+1. Adding a user to a database.

-3. Check validation of the input data.
+2. Check validation of the input data.

-4. Editing an existing user.
+3. Editing an existing user.

-5. Searching a user according to specified criteria and display the result.
+4. Searching a user according to specified criteria and display the result.

-6. Show all users in the database.
+5. Show all users in the database.